franke-hub/SDL/doc/cpp/REFERENCE.md

 The source code currently provides the only documentation.
 When ready, documentation will be added here.

+This library is regression tested.

 ### The GUI Library

 The GUI (Graphical User Interface) library uses namespace `gui`.
 It defines GUI objects used by the XCB editor (~/src/cpp/Edit/Xcb/*,) replacing the library now in ~/src/cpp/inc/.OBSOLETE/gui.

-The source code provides the only documentation.
+The source code currently provides the only documentation.

+This library is compile tested, but not regression tested.
+That is, the library and test programs are compiled but (usually) not executed.

 ### The OBJ Library

 The OBJ (object) library uses namespace `obj`.
 It defines automatic thread-safe storage management capabilities.

-The source code provides the only documentation.
+The source code currently provides the only documentation.

+This library is compile tested, but not regression tested.
+That is, the library and test programs are compiled but not executed.

 ### The PUB Library